elusivecodes/FyreArray/README.md

 **Combine**

-Creates an array by using one array for keys and another for its values.
+Create an array by using one array for keys and another for its values.

 - `$keys` is an array containing the keys.
 - `$values` is an array containing the values.